 - Preheat oven to 400.
 Place a piece of aluminum foil on a baking pan - makes for easy clean up.
 Spray with cooking spray.

-- Season fish with 1 teaspoon taco seasoning and place on prepared pan.
+- Season fish generously with 1-2 teaspoons taco seasoning and place on prepared pan.

 - Bake at 400 for 10-15 minutes, until done (depends on the thickness of your fish).

 - Shred the fish with two forks.
-Serve in soft whole wheat flour tortillas with salsa verde and any other favorite taco toppings.
+Serve in tortillas with salsa verde and any other favorite taco toppings.

-I love serving these fish tacos with my no-mayo coleslaw, either on top or on the side.
+Coleslaw: I love serving these fish tacos with my no-mayo coleslaw, either on top or on the side (or both!)

 Leftovers: I think seafood is best the day it's made, but you can store any leftover cooked mahi mahi in the refrigerator for up to 1-2 days.

 Amount Per Serving: Calories: 215Total Fat: 8gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 116mgSodium: 408mgCarbohydrates: 3gFiber: 1gSugar: 1gProtein: 30g